soarqin/DSP_Mods/UXAssist/README.md

       - Logistic storage limits are not scaled on upgrading `Logistics Carrier Capacity`, if they are not set to maximum capacity.
       - You can use arrow keys to adjust logistic storage limits gracefully.
     - Enhanced count control for hand-make
+    - Quick build and dismantle stacking labs
+    - Protect veins from exhaustion
+      - By default, the vein amount is protected at 100, and oil speed is protected at 1.0/s, you can set them yourself in config file.
+      - When reach the protection value, veins/oils steeps will not be mined/extracted any longer.
+      - Close this function to resume mining and pumping, usually when you have enough level on `Veins Utilization`
     - Re-intialize planet (without reseting veins)
     - Quick dismantle all buildings (without drops)
     - Quick build Orbital Collectors